What is a postpartum doula?

 The needs of each family are different.
-Typical bookings are 6 - 12 weeks, 2-5 nights per week, but can be booked as short term coverage too (2 weeks) during a transition or crisis, or for basic newborn education.
+Typical bookings are 6 - 12 weeks, 2-5 shifts per week, but can be booked as short-term coverage too (2 weeks) during a transition or crisis, or for basic newborn education.
 They can also be as long as 6 months to aid in recovery and adjustment; or to provide colic care or sleep training.
 We will work together to determine your needs and the right amount of care for you.
 I am open to many requests and needs, please ask.

 It is not unusual for me to book out three - six months in advance.
-Please call early for availability .
+Please call early for availability.

 Please call for current pricing.
 Payment plans available.
 I am open to budgeting concerns, please ask.

--Andrea was a wealth of knowledge.
+"Andrea was a wealth of knowledge.
 I could ask anything and she'd know how to help or provide suggestions.
-She helped me learn so much so I could do it myself!
+She helped me learn so much so I could do it myself!"

 Carol W. - Mountain View

-Doulas do not come into a family with an agenda of any kind.
+Doulas do not come into a family with an agenda.
 It is my duty as a doula to support the wishes and parenting choices of each individual family.
 I will work with you to support your baby's needs, while honoring your family values.
 It is my goal to provide education and resources for each family so that each is able to make well informed choices.
 It is my goal, that each family feel they are no longer in need of a doula, as I am then assured of my success!